-Liberty's campus is surrounded by beautiful mountain vistas and extends over 6,500 acres with 212 buildings that consist of over four million square feet of facilities.
+Liberty's campus is surrounded by beautiful mountain vistas and extends over 6,800 acres with 258 buildings that consist of over four million square feet of facilities including 215 classrooms.

 TYPE

 The University is a religiously-oriented, private, coeducational, comprehensive institution.